joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-log-processor/README.md

 }
 ```

-By default, logstash produces this json when reading a log:
+By default, logstash produces this JSON when reading a log:

 ```json
 {